GlenDC/blockstor/docs/nbd/storage/deduped.md

 # Deduped Storage

-TODO
+summary

+used for which vdisks...

+## Storage

-TODO: make sure to have an explicit about all details of how the data+metadata is actually stored in the ardb
+how the data+metadata is actually stored in the ardb